Santhu7718/learning-to-rank-search/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
-Running the Pipeline
+Running the Pipeline:

   1.Train and evaluate the model:
 ```bash
 python -m scripts.run_pipeline
 ```
 Produces NDCG scores for each fold.

   2.Save your model for the demo:

 Model is saved as model_fold1.pkl after running training.

 Interactive Demo with Streamlit
   1.Run the Streamlit demo UI:
 ```bash
 streamlit run demo_streamlit.py
 ```
   2.Enter paths for a test file and a trained model.
   3.Select a query ID to view ranked documents for that search.

 Approach
-Dataset: LETOR MQ2008 (benchmark for ranking tasks)
+->Dataset: LETOR MQ2008 (benchmark for ranking tasks)

-Algorithm: LightGBM LambdaRank (optimized for NDCG)
+->Algorithm: LightGBM LambdaRank (optimized for NDCG)

-Evaluation Metric: NDCG (Normalized Discounted Cumulative Gain)
+->Evaluation Metric: NDCG (Normalized Discounted Cumulative Gain)

-Cross-Validation: 5-fold
+->Cross-Validation: 5-fold

 Results
-Average Test NDCG: e.g., 0.5340
+->Average Test NDCG: e.g., 0.5340

-Individual Fold Results:
+->Individual Fold Results:

-Fold1: 0.4878
+  ->Fold1: 0.4878

-Fold2: 0.5081
+  ->Fold2: 0.5081

-Fold3: 0.5260
+  ->Fold3: 0.5260

-Fold4: 0.5775
+  ->Fold4: 0.5775

-Fold5: 0.5705
+  ->Fold5: 0.5705

 How It Works
-Model learns to assign higher scores to documents more relevant to a query.
+  ->Model learns to assign higher scores to documents more relevant to a query.

-Evaluated using NDCG—top results are most useful to users.
+  ->Evaluated using NDCG—top results are most useful to users.

-UI lets users select a query and see model rankings live.
+  ->UI lets users select a query and see model rankings live.

 References
-LETOR Dataset
+  ->LETOR Dataset

-LightGBM Documentation
+  ->LightGBM Documentation

-Streamlit Documentation
+  ->Streamlit Documentation